 …The hangover and withdrawal begins.
 So however delirious I am after two all nighters in a row, I still want to write this thank you.

 Thank you to each and every one of you for placing your trust in, and taking a leap of faith with me for nearly all of our first Yacht Week experiences, especially as we emerge from a pandemic.
-This is my gratitude to your seemingly bottomless supply of patience and energy despite whatever social exhaustion and frustration with logistics had arisen.
+This is my gratitude to your seemingly bottomless supply of patience and energy.
 This is a thank you for embracing that big giant question mark with me.
 A thank you to your courage in flying out of old storms and sailing into new storms, figuratively or literally.

 I know the many of you who have traveled with me before had expressed concerns about how opposite from monsooning Yacht Week could be.
 It has now been made very clear after our week together that Yacht Week definitely does not appear to be monsooning … and yet the more I think about it that statement lies only at the surface level.
 No matter what expectations we had to manage the highs and lows, from our disappointments to the thrill of the unexpected as the week went on, I think we all realized what we had was unique and special.